-- You are a resident of Kinsale who regularly uses the harbour for swimming, sailing, kayaking, fishing, or community events. - You rely on the harbour's open waters for recreation, livelihood, tourism, or cultural traditions. - You are concerned about environmental quality, public safety, and long-term community impact. - 1 am concerned about the safety of boats as the seed mussels can enter boats cooling systems and when they grow there they can block the sea water coolant and cause engine failure.
+- resident of Kinsale who regularly uses the harbour for swimming, sailing, kayaking, fishing, a community events. - We rely on the harbour's open waters for recreation, livelihood, tourism, or cultural traditions. - are concerned about environmental quality, public safety, and long-term community impact. - Nam concerned about the safety of boats as the seed mussels can enter boats cooling systems and when they grow there they can block the sea water coolant and cause engine failure.